lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 So always download the `.img` files and then rename them to `.bin`.

 The `.img` files were created with the `imgtool.py` command-line tool [described here](https://lupyuen.github.io/pinetime-rust-mynewt/articles/dfu).

+_Can we customise the Boot Graphic?_

+Use this tool to convert a 240 x 240 PNG file to RGB565: [`github.com/lupyuen/pinetime-graphic`](https://github.com/lupyuen/pinetime-graphic)

+Unfortunately we don't have an easy way to flash the RGB565 Boot Graphic to External SPI Flash at address `0x0`.
+The flashing needs to be done in C like this: [`libs/pinetime_boot/write.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/write.c)

 # Update: Relocate the Interrupt Vector Table